Things You Should Know About Property Lines

-The front property line is known as your frontage or the length of the amount of land you own in front of your property.
+The front property line is your frontage or the length of the amount of land you own in front of your property.

 The boundaries on the side of your property are known as sidelines.
 Local zoning laws often dictate these distances.

 For example, you may live in an area where you must have 150 feet of frontage.
-In order for the land to be considered a building lot, there is a minimum amount of frontage required.
+For the land to be considered a building lot, there is a minimum amount of frontage required.
 There are also what’s known as sideline setbacks where a permanent structure cannot be built.

 So, if you want to build a garage addition on your property, you must meet the sideline property line distance requirement.
 Zoning laws also have land square footage requirements.
-For example, you might need an acre of land in order to build a home if that is what local zoning requires.
+For example, you might need an acre of land to build a home if local zoning requires it.

 Likewise, if you value your privacy, you may not want your neighbor building right up to the property line.
 Zoning laws are put in place for a reason, and this is one of them.

-Understanding where the property boundary is located helps you as a homeowner avoid disputes or issues that can lead to living in your home not being as pleasant as possible.
+Understanding where the property boundary is located helps you avoid disputes or issues that can lead to living in your home not being as pleasant as possible.

-It will make sure that you don’t encroach on your neighbor’s property by mistake or compromise their privacy.
+It will ensure that you don’t encroach on your neighbor’s property by mistake or compromise their privacy.
 Another potential issue from not understanding where the property lines are could be the title company refusing insurance.